NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_refl_timelapse/GEE_Refl_Timelapse.md

 ### Additional Resources

 The NEON GEE lessons linked below may provide some helpful context.
-The first lesson is also in Python, and the 2nd link is to a tutorial series provides a more in-depth overview of NEON data in GEE using the JavaScript API and Code Editor.
+The first lesson is also in Python, and the 2nd link is to a tutorial series that provides a more in-depth overview of NEON data in GEE using the JavaScript API and Code Editor.
  * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/aop-gee-py-intro" target="_blank">Intro to AOP Datasets in Google Earth Engine (GEE) using Python</a>
  * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-data-google-earth-engine-tutorial-series" target="_blank">Intro to AOP Data in Google Earth Engine Tutorial Series</a>